tongprdn/DSCI-551-project-79/README.md

 #### Config Server

 > [!WARNING]
-> Your IP Address must be whitelisted in EC2 Security Group before proceeding these steps
+> Your IP Address must be whitelisted in EC2 Security Group before proceeding these steps (to prevent ransom script on ec2 network)

 1. Connect to EC2
     ```sh